Gatlinburg Weekend Guide

 A Charming City in the Smoky Mountains

-Nestled among the misty blue peaks of Great Smoky Mountains National Park is Gatlinburg, TN, population, 3,700.
+Nestled among the misty blue peaks of Great Smoky Mountains National Park is Gatlinburg, Tennessee.
 A weekend here surrounds you with rolling green hills, gentle whitewater and Southern hospitality.

 Where to Stay